-Anyone headed to volunteer in Ukraine for a semester?
-We know there is already a ton to see in your country (the Big Mama statue and these amazing cathedrals are only a couple that any ILP volunteer should see), but we’re here to add in another must-see stop for your semester abroad.
+Anyone headed to Ukraine for a visit or a semester?
+We know there is already a ton to see in your country, but we’re here to add in another must-see stop for your semester abroad.

 Ukraine is much, much more than you see on the news.
 Since ILP (International Language Programs — that’s us!) has been sending college-aged volunteers here for years, we often get a few questions about this country: what do you love about it?
 Is it safe?
 What’s it like to actually live there?